radhikabgupta/ReadMeInfoProj2/README.md

 ![Overview](https://github.com/radhikabgupta/ReadMeInfoProj2/blob/master/assets/uiDesign.jpg)

 ## Kanban Table
 Utilized Kanban framework to do the software development.
+Work items are represented visually on a kanban board, allowing team members to see the state of every piece of work at any time.

 ![Overview](https://github.com/radhikabgupta/ReadMeInfoProj2/blob/master/assets/kanbanTable.jpg)